 Turmeric Chicken Immunity Soup

 Why we love it: This soup embodies the phrase “food is medicine.”
 It uses a rotisserie chicken to save you some time, but doesn’t skimp on flavor… or anti-inflammatory and antibiotic ingredients.
-The ginger and turmeric, combined with pepper of course, go to work in this healing soup.
+The ginger and turmeric, combined with the pepper, of course, go to work in this healing soup.